learn-academy-2024-alpha/scavenger-hunt-answer/README.md

   let the instructors know and teammates in the event your gonna miss, and post a note on the slack.
   What time does the classroom Zoom open every morning?
   8:45am
   What is the tech stack at LEARN?
-  What terminal command will show you all the content of your current directory?
+Tech stack would be javascript and rail What terminal command will show you all the content of your current directory?
   How do you open your text editor from the terminal?
   In HTML and CSS, what is the difference between a class and an id?